taegorov/data-structures-and-algorithms/javascript/array-shift/README.md

 ## Approach & Efficiency
 <!-- What approach did you take?
 Discuss Why.
 What is the Big O space/time for this approach? -->

+The approach I used was just breaking down how I thought each individual step of the algorithm would occur, then translating that into pseudocode.
+That probably sounds pretty obvious, but I usually try to run scripts on replit until I start making progress towards the end result.
+By breaking down what I need each step of the process to look like, it made it a lot easier to translate into actual code (or close to it).